sinerasis/php-cross-domain-proxy/README.md

 PHP Cross Domain (AJAX) Proxy
 ==============

-An application proxy that can be used to transparently transfer all kind of requests ( including of course XMLHTTPRequest ) to any third part domain.
+An application proxy that can be used to transparently transfer all kind of requests ( including of course XMLHTTPRequest ) to any third party domain.
 It is possible to define a list of acceptable third party domains and you are encouraged to do so.
 Otherwise the proxy is open to any kind of requests.

 Installation
 --------------